Timeline of Aboriginal history of Western Australia

 Aboriginal Australians have inhabited Western Australia since about 50,000–70,000 years ago.

-70,000 BP - 1600s (prior to European contact)
+70,000 BC–1600s (prior to European contact)

-The Aboriginal peoples of Western Australia practised an oral tradition with no written language before contact with Europeans.
+The Aboriginal peoples of Western Australia practiced an oral tradition, with no written language, before contact with Europeans.

 1629–1829

-Aboriginal life in the two centuries between 1629 and 1829 was characterized by the increased presence of Europeans around the Western Australian coastline.
-First contact appears to have been characterized by open trust and curiosity, with Aboriginal peoples willing to defend themselves against any unwarranted intrusion.
+Aboriginal life in the two centuries between 1629 and 1829 was characterized by the increased presence of Europeans along the Western Australian coastline.
+First contact appears to have been characterized by curiosity and trust, but with Aboriginal peoples willing to defend themselves against any unwarranted intrusion.